sushant-mathapati/blood-donor-system-c-V3/README.md

 Blood Donor Management System in C (Version 3)

-A console-based Blood Donor Management System built using C that simulates how a real system stores and manages donor data.
-Instead of temporary execution-only programs, this project focuses on persistent storage and structured logic.
+A menu-driven console application built in C that manages blood donor records using file handling.
+This project focuses on storing data permanently and applying real-world logic like eligibility and compatibility checks.

-About the Project
-This project was developed to understand how real applications handle data beyond runtime.
-Donor details are stored in a file and can be accessed, searched, and managed anytime through a menu-driven interface.
+Overview

+This system allows users to add, view, search, and manage donor data efficiently.
+Unlike basic programs that lose data after execution, this project uses file storage to maintain records across runs.

-Features
+Key Features

-• Add multiple donors with details (name, blood group, age, last donation)
+• Add multiple donors with name, blood group, age, and last donation details

-• Store donor data permanently using file handling
+• Store donor data permanently using file handling 💾

-• Display all donors in a structured format
+• Display all stored donors in a structured format 📋

-• Search for eligible & compatible donors
+• Search for eligible and compatible donors 🔍

-• Clear all stored data to reset the system
+• Clear all donor data to reset the system ♻️

-• Simple menu-driven interface for easy use
+• Simple and intuitive menu-driven interface

-How the System Works
+System Workflow

-The program provides a menu with the following options:
-1.Add Donor
+1. Add Donor
-2.Enter donor details and store them in a file.
-Multiple donors can be added in one session.
+   Enter donor details.
+You can add multiple donors continuously.

-3.Display All Donors
+2. Display All Donors
-4.Reads all stored data and displays it in a tabular format.
+   Shows all stored donor records in a clean tabular format.

-5.Search Compatible Donors
+3. Search Compatible Donors
-6Enter a required blood group.
+   Enter a required blood group.
 The system filters:
-• Compatible donors
+   • Blood compatibility
-• Eligible donors based on conditions
+   • Eligibility conditions

-Clear All Data
+4. Clear All Data
-•Deletes all stored donor data and resets the system.
+   Removes all stored donor records and resets the system.

-•Exit
+5. Exit
-•Terminates the program.
+   Terminates the application.

 Blood Compatibility Logic 🩸

-• O → Can donate to all
+• O → Donates to all
 • A → A, AB
 • B → B, AB
 • AB → AB only

 Eligibility Criteria

-A donor is considered eligible only if:
+A donor is considered eligible if:

 • Age is 18 or above
 • At least 3 months since last donation

-Example Workflow
+Example Usage

+Input:
-• Add multiple donors
+Add donors with different blood groups and details

-• Display all stored donors
-• Search using required blood group
+Output:
-• View only eligible and compatible donors
+Displays all donors and filters only eligible & compatible donors based on user input
-• Clear data and restart fresh

 Technologies Used

 • C Programming
 • File Handling (fopen, fscanf, fprintf)
 • Structures
 • Functions
-• String handling
+• String Handling

-What I Learned
-• How to store and retrieve data using files
-• Difference between append and overwrite modes
+What This Project Demonstrates

-• Structuring programs using functions
+• Writing modular code using functions
+• Using file handling for persistent storage
-• Implementing real-world logic in code
+• Applying real-world conditions in logic
-• Debugging file and input issues
+• Designing a basic data management system

-Future Improvements
+Future Enhancements 🚀

-• Support names with spaces
+• Support full names with spaces
-• Add edit and delete functionality
+• Add edit and delete donor options
-• Improve input validation
+• Implement input validation
+• Improve UI/UX for better readability
-• Convert into GUI or web-based system
+• Convert into GUI or web-based application

 Author

 Sushant Mathapati